olvaffe/olv-notes/graphics/mesa/freedreno.md

 - `fd_pipe_fence_finish`
   - it calls `fence_flush` to flush deferred submits
     - `fd_fence_flush` calls `fd_pipe_sp_flush` on modern kernels
+- when combined with tc (threaded context), things can be a bit annoying
+  - when the main thread `glFlush`, mesa often calls `tc_flush` with `PIPE_FLUSH_ASYNC`.
+Prior gallium commands and the pipe flush is queued to tc's `gdrv` thread
+  - if the main thread renders the next frame and does another `glFlush`, it can still be queued up for `gdrv`
+  - when `gdrv` runs, it calls `fd_submit_sp_flush` twice and could defer both submits
+  - the two submits will be submitted to the kernel together and will be signaled together

 ## GMEM Layout